adastackio/adastack.io/README.md

 # Adastack

 Adastack.io is a curated collection of Cardano tools and resources.

-The website aims to showcase the projects and content within the quickly growing Cardano ecosystem.
+The website's purpose is to showcase the projects and content within the quickly growing Cardano ecosystem.

 Please feel free to contribute!

 ## Local Development